jepstein-eagle/adaptable/packages/adaptable/readme/functions/conditional-style-function.md

 > There is an option to select the name of a pre-existing CSS style instead of creating the style individually - if the css style has been referenced in User Interface Predefined Config.

-### Query
+### Rule

+The Conditional Style rule is based either on a Predicate or an Expression depending on the complexity of the rule required.

+#### Predicate

+This is the most common use case: Predicates are easy to use and ideal for when the evaluation required is a single column or operation (e.g. Positive, NonBlank etc.).

+#### Expression

-This is a standard Adaptable Query (either Shared or bespoke) which determines **where** the style will be applied.
+For more complicated scenarios there is an option to use an Expression.
+This ia a standard Adaptable Query (either Shared or bespoke) which can reference multiple columns and contain AND and OR and more advanced logic.

-> Conditional Styles will only be applied when the cell (or row) values **match all the criteria set in the Expression**; otherwise the default styles will be used instead.
+> Conditional Styles will only be applied when the cell (or row) values **satisfy the predicate** (or if an Expression is being used **match all the criteria set in the Expression**); otherwise the default styles for the cell will be used instead.

 ## UI Elements